-Hi, I’m Silvana (she/her/ella), I'm a psychotherapist, consultant, and embodied liberation educator in my own journey of decolonizing and unlearning all of the "isms" and "phobias" I have also internalized by conditioning and socialization.
-I'm dedicated to supporting other mental health practitioners in their own journeys of embodied anti-oppression, decolonization, and liberation.
+Hi, I’m Silvana (she/her/ella), a psychotherapist, consultant, and embodied liberation educator in my own journey of decolonizing and unlearning all of the "isms" and "phobias" I have also internalized by conditioning and socialization.
+I support other mental health practitioners in their own journeys of embodied anti-oppression, decolonization, and liberation.

 We'll do this work together!